 Overview

 MICA is one of the oldest and most highly regarded art and design colleges in the country, with a population of 2,000 undergraduate and graduate students coming from around the country and the world to study art and design.
-Over 25% of MICA’s students seek services at The Maryland Institute College of Art (MICA) Student Counseling Center (SCC) each year.
-Hence, SCC is respected across the campus for its work in supporting students’ mental health and wellbeing.
+Over 35% of MICA’s students seek services at The Maryland Institute College of Art (MICA) Student Counseling Center (SCC) each year, demonstrating the SCC’s strong reputation across the campus for its work in supporting students’ mental health and wellbeing.

-Interns will spend 16-18 hours each week at SCC, typically completed over 3 days weekly including Monday or Tuesday evening, throughout the academic year.
+Counseling and social work interns will spend 16-18 hours each week at the SCC, typically completed over 3 days weekly including Monday or Tuesday evening, throughout the academic year.
 They will provide 8-9 clinical hours each week, to include intake/triage assessments, brief consultations, individual and group therapy, outreach, and crisis intervention.

 SCC staff will provide at least one hour of individual weekly supervision in addition to occasional group supervision/case consultation.
 In the past, interns have accrued 150-175 direct intervention hours during their time at SCC.